mindsdb/mindsdb_sql/README.md

 **Plan of prepared statement**

 Planner can be used in case of query with parameters: query is not complete and can't be executed.
-But we can get list of columns and parameters from query
+But it is possible to get list of columns and parameters from query.

 ```python
 for step in planner.prepare_steps(ast_query):